micro/micro/car/README.md

 The sidecar has all the features of [go-micro](https://github.com/micro/go-micro).
 Here are the most relevant.

 - Service registration and discovery
-- Broker PubSub via WebSockets
+- Broker messaging via websockets
 - Healthchecking of services
 - RPC or HTTP handler
 - Load balancing, retries, timeouts
 - Stats UI
+- Pluggable via go-micro

 ## Getting Started